FrodeRanders/muprocessmanager/README.md

 Without a transaction manager and without participating in a global transaction, is it even possible to guarantee ACID characteristics?
-The answer is, in short, no. On the other hand, if it is possible to waive some of the constraints of the ACID characteristics, it cold be possible.
+The answer is, in short, no. On the other hand, if it is possible to waive some of the constraints of the ACID characteristics, it could be possible.

 If we could, for instance, trade _consistency_ with _eventual consistency_ or allow intermediate changes to the database to be visible to the outside, the Saga article lays out a pattern for implementing micro-services that does